Making a complaint about your pension

-The Financial Services and Pensions Ombudsman has the power to investigate and determine your complaints concerning disputes of fact or law and errors in relation to occupational pension schemes and Personal Retirement Savings Accounts (PRSA) and Retirement Annuity Contracts (RACs).
-The Ombudsman has the power to give any directions necessary to resolve the complaint or dispute and can give financial compensation (redress) but this cannot exceed the actual loss of benefit under the occupational pension scheme or Personal Retirement Savings Account.
+The Financial Services and Pensions Ombudsman has the power to investigate and determine your complaints concerning disputes of fact or law and errors in relation to occupational pension schemes, Personal Retirement Savings Accounts (PRSA) and Retirement Annuity Contracts (RACs).
+The Ombudsman has the power to give any directions necessary to resolve the complaint or dispute and can give financial compensation (redress) but this cannot exceed the actual loss of benefit under the occupational pension scheme, Personal Retirement Savings Account or Retirement Annuity Contract.
 The Ombudsman does not have the power to award legal costs.
 All decisions made by the Ombudsman are binding between the parties subject to a right of appeal by either party to the High Court.